Blogs

 What Is the ACT Test?

-The ACT (American College Testing) is a standardized exam designed to assess high school students’ readiness for college-level work.
-Unlike an aptitude or IQ test, the ACT evaluates knowledge and skills acquired through regular high school coursework in English, math, reading, and science.
-An optional writing (essay) section is also available.
+The ACT (American College Testing) is a standardised exam designed to assess high school students' readiness for college-level work.
+Unlike an aptitude or IQ test, the ACT evaluates knowledge and skills acquired through regular high school coursework in English, Math, Reading, and Science.
+An optional Writing (essay) section is also available.

 The ACT is widely accepted by all four-year colleges and universities in the USA, as well as many institutions worldwide.
-It provides a common data point for admissions officers to compare applicants fairly.
+It provides a common data point for admissions officers to compare applicants fairly, making it an important credential for Indian students targeting competitive international programs.

 |